 The maritime sector is crucial to the world economy, and the computer technology that manages it is critical to its successful operation.
-Maritime ports in the EU handled 3.8 billion metric tons of seaborne goods in 2015, which marked a slight increase of 1.4% when compared with 2014, but an increase of 10.8% when compared with 2009 [1].
-In the US, maritime ports handle collectively 75% of America's international trade by volume [2].
+Maritime ports in the EU handled 3.9 billion metric tons of seaborne goods in 2016, which marked an increase of 11.4% when compared with 2009 (Eurostat 2018).
+In the US, maritime ports collectively handle 75% of America's international trade by volume (Aylward et al. 2016).
 Maritime shipping uses millions of containers and employs millions of people to move billions of tons of freight annually.
 The world economy is therefore critically dependent upon the maritime movement of cargo and containers.
-As a consequence, the economy is also dependent upon the software systems that control the maritime operations.
+Consequently, the economy is also dependent upon the software systems that facilitate maritime operations.

 Maritime freight transportation increasingly relies on Information and Communications Technology (ICT) to manage and optimize its operations and services.
 ICT makes the essential operations not only manageable but also cost effective.
 This technology is involved in many areas, from traffic control communications to container freight tracking to the actual movement of containers.
 As a consequence, there is an increased dependency on electronic communication and processes with little human interaction.
 In addition to these benefits, the freight ICT systems also introduce the risks of being extremely vulnerable to cyber-attack.
+It is important to note that these ICT systems are based largely on software that has been written specifically to support the operations of maritime freight systems.

 Freight ICT systems are large and complex, having many components used by different principals involved in the supply chain.
-Some of these components are used by the general public, for example the Port Community System (PCS), to book and track shipments and exchange documents and information between public and stakeholders.
+Some of these components are used by the general customers, for example the Port Community System (PCS), to book and track shipments and exchange documents and information between public and stakeholders.
 Other components are intended to be used by port operators, for example the Terminal Operating System (TOS), to control container movement and storage in the maritime port.
 There is also a back-office management and integration system, which allows companies to manage, link, and share internal processes with suppliers and customers.
 Attackers can take advantage of the complexity of this diverse collection of software.
-For example, in 2013 drug traffickers recruited hackers to breach the ICT systems that controlled the movement and location of containers in the Belgian port of Antwerp, managing to reroute containers carrying drugs, guns, and cash [3].
+For example, in 2013 drug traffickers recruited hackers to breach the ICT systems that controlled the movement and location of containers in the Belgian port of Antwerp, managing to reroute (for two years) containers carrying drugs, guns, and cash (Bateman 2013).

 The software that manages and controls freight transportation systems must be hardened against cyber-attacks.
 Disruption or unavailability of these ICT systems could have disastrous consequences in cost and availability of goods.
 Attacks against vulnerabilities in the software can lead to a wide range of consequences.
 These consequences include disruption of service, shipment of cargo to unintended destinations, threat to human lives (for example, by remotely controlling the twistlocks of a container spreader to release it over a person), and operation of seaport machinery by unauthorized users.
-Therefore, there is a critical need to ensure the robustness of the ICT and to secure it against cyber-attacks.
+Therefore, there is a critical need to ensure the robustness of the ICT systems and to secure them against cyber-attacks.